alpsla/portfolio/docs/content/hero-image-mockup.md

 ---

-**VERSION C (Generic/Flexible)** ⭐ BEST FOR POC PHASE:
+**VERSION A (Your Actual Stack: Kafka → Snowflake → Monte Carlo)** ⭐ RECOMMENDED:

 **Center section (Processing Pipeline)**: Feature a large circular node with subtle glow representing the OpenTelemetry hub where colored streams converge.
-Below this hub, show two medium-sized circular nodes in vertical arrangement: top one labeled "Streaming Pipeline" and bottom one labeled "Observability Platform" (use generic geometric icons, no vendor logos), connected by thin lines showing data flow downward.
-Keep it abstract and platform-agnostic.
+Below this hub, show three circular nodes in vertical arrangement: top node "Kafka" (streaming ingestion) with subtle icon, middle node "Snowflake" (data warehouse) with snowflake icon and medium glow, bottom node "Monte Carlo" (observability analysis platform) with prominent glow showing it's the intelligence layer.
+Connect all three with thin lines showing data flowing downward through the pipeline.
+This shows your real architecture: data flows through Kafka into Snowflake for storage, Monte Carlo queries Snowflake to perform observability analysis.

 ---

-**VERSION B (Monte Carlo Platform)** - If using specific vendor:
+**VERSION B (Generic/Platform-Agnostic)** - If keeping flexible:

 **Center section (Processing Pipeline)**: Feature a large circular node with subtle glow representing the OpenTelemetry hub where colored streams converge.
-Below this hub, show two circular nodes: smaller "Kafka" node for streaming ingestion, then larger "Monte Carlo" node (the main data observability platform) with prominent glow, connected by thin lines showing data transformation flow downward.
+Below this hub, show two medium-sized circular nodes in vertical arrangement: top one labeled "Data Warehouse" with abstract database icon, bottom one labeled "Observability Platform" with abstract analytics icon (use generic geometric shapes, no vendor logos), connected by thin lines showing data flow downward.
+Keep it abstract and platform-agnostic to represent the concept without committing to specific vendors.

 ---

-**VERSION A (DIY Stack)** - If showing technical depth:
+**VERSION C (DIY Stack - for comparison only)** - Shows alternative approach:

 **Center section (Processing Pipeline)**: Feature a large circular node with subtle glow representing the OpenTelemetry hub where colored streams converge.
 Below this hub, show three smaller circles in vertical arrangement: "Kafka" (streaming), "dbt" (transformation), and "BigQuery" (storage), connected by thin lines showing data flow downward.
+This represents a fully custom-built stack as comparison point.

 ---